Lost Pets

 Cats sometimes have second homes that you don’t know about and will suddenly appear and wonder what all the fuss is about.
 You can never assume a cat will just reappear though.
 Cats get lost every day, once out of their area; they are lost, possibly vulnerable and hungry.

-You should also ensure he/she wears a safety collar with an ID tag on it.
+You should also ensure they wear a safety collar with an ID tag on it.
 Cats appear in peoples’ gardens and often people assume they are a stray, and will keep them or take them to a rescue.
 If your cat is identifiable you will be reunited quickly.
-You should also make sure your cat is neutered, toms will travel for miles and queens will go out “calling” to mate (as young as 6 months old).
-There are enough unwanted cats in this world as we at Freshfields and all other charities can confirm all too easily.
+You should also make sure your cat is neutered, toms will travel for miles and females will go out “calling” to mate (as young as 6 months old).
+There are enough unwanted cats in this world as we and all other charities can confirm all too easily.

 Most important – NEVER give up.